The way the world could be.

 With roots since 1923, our summer camp program is one of the oldest in the country.
 Each summer camp session features a unique theme designed by a priest from the Diocese and program staff that provides daily, age-appropriate programs and activities that incorporate skits, songs, art, and a healthy dose of humor.
 These programs encourage learning through scripture, the traditional teachings of the church, and personal and contemporary issues with themes ranging from the environment to discipleship.

+Whether you're planning a large-scale conference, a mid-level event, a small meeting, or a cozy gathering, we know that choosing the perfect venue for your educational, religious, or charitable event can be challenging and tedious.
 The McDowell Conference & Retreat Center was established in 1978 with the construction of our first lodge, Stough Lodge.
 Today, with 834+ beds and 1,140 acres, we are one of the two largest Episcopal camp and conference centers in the United States and welcome over 50,000 visitors to our beautiful campus annually.
 Groups from two to 800+ are welcome at McDowell.
-With the addition of a fully handicapp accessible area to our campus in 2015 (Bethany Village), we are now also able to welcome large groups with special needs.
+With the addition of a fully handicap accessible area to our campus in 2015 (Bethany Village), we are now also able to welcome large groups with special needs.

 The Alabama Folk School at Camp McDowell was founded in 2007 as a way to enrich lives and reconnect people to music, art, and each other.
 The goal of our Folk School is to provide the opportunity for people to work creatively with their hands, minds, and spirits and to help preserve Alabama’s cultural heritage.
 Master artists, musicians, and instructors come from all over the world to share their talents with our students.
 Sessions occur throughout the year and vary annually.
 A Youth Folk Camp is available for youth in the summer.